YKBKyle/JHU_DataScience_Course3_TidyDataset/README.md

-	Step 4: convert Features$V2 to syntatically valid and assign an order to dupliated feature names re-assign the column names of IdXY_All as Feature$V2
+	Step 4: convert Features$V2 to syntatically valid and assign an order to dupliated feature names re-assign the column names of MeanStd as Feature$V2

-	Step 5: covert IdXY_All from wide data to long data: IdXY_All2 using function melt, set id.vars=c("Id","label")
+	Step 5: covert MeanStd from wide data to long data: MeanStd2 using function melt, set id.vars=c("Id","label")

-		covert IdXY_All2 back from long data to wide data and calculate mean on every column for each combination of Id and label
+		covert MeanStd2 back from long data to wide data and calculate mean on every column for each combination of Id and label

-	Step 6: output tidy data set IdXY_All2 to file TidyDataset.txt without rownames of IdXY_All2
+	Step 6: output tidy data set MeanStd2 to file TidyDataset.txt without rownames of MeanStd2